GabrielleYa/Project_2_Adult_Income/README.md

 ## **Results**
 - The best model to predict an adults income level based on their personal information is the Logistic Regression model.
 Both models with and witout hyperparameters had a recall score of 0.60.
 This means that the models were able to correctly predict 0.60% of adults' income based on their personal.

+  ### **Stakeholder Reccomendations**
-With some additional data it is possible for this score to improve.
-If the stkeholders are to use this model to predict adult's income ther is a 0.40% chance that the prediction would be inacurrate.
+- With some additional data it is possible for this score to improve.
+If the stakeholders are to use this model to predict adult's income ther is a 0.40% chance that the prediction would be inacurrate.